 Together he and Vader had been inadvertently flung back in time together and despite changing the past, they still existed, not wiped out by temporal paradoxes.

-Today they had lifted the battleship out of the gravity well of the planet using the Force.
+Today they had lifted the Separatist battleship out of the gravity well of the planet using the Force.

 At first it was tricky, running his Force sense in tandem with his father.
 Vader was shadow and smoke, burnt embers and icy black cold, his powers grasping and treacherous.
-Luke wasn’t sure how his Force sense appeared to Vader, but initially working together felt like being buried under a sand dune or being lost in a vicious sand storm.
+Luke wasn’t sure how his Force sense appeared to Vader, but initially working together felt like being buried under a dune or being lost in a vicious sand storm.
 Then somehow, something had clicked into place between them and they were guiding the power together to lift the ship.

 Vader didn’t think Luke realized the magnitude of what they had accomplished together.
 When his son had suggested they use the Force, Vader thought the planet a lost cause, an unfortunate consequence of the Clone Wars they were too late to prevent.
 Then Luke’s strength had poured into him with a feeling of power as pure and refreshing as water, cool and clear and sparkling with sunlight.
 Vader had worried at first that his own Darkness would simply seize and feast upon the power shared, but there seemed to be a never ending stream of it from Luke, a determination and strength without bounds.